uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 unless the blackout is temporarily disabled.

-The workflow for the user that needs to issue any action on the CaaS Platform node from Uyuni/SUSE Manager is then modified to:
+The workflow for the user that needs to issue any operation on the CaaS Platform node from Uyuni/SUSE Manager is then modified to:

 1. Temporarily disable minion blackout from Uyuni/SUSE Manager using a Salt formula.
-2. The user then executes any action that was intended for the CaaS Platform node.
+2. The user then executes any operation that was intended for the CaaS Platform node.
 3. Finally, minion blackout is enabled again:
     - Manually by the user
-    - Automatically, as a hook after every action issued by the user
+    - Automatically, as a hook after every operation issued by the user
     - Automatically, in a timely fashion (e.g. after 10 minutes)

 The functionality would be used also for troubleshooting and installing troubleshooting tools and issuing commands.

 The risk of breaking the cluster by issuing any forbidden operation is still present while the blackout is disabled.

-NOTE: every action issued by the user while the minion is in the blackout will still be scheduled and subsequently fail when picked up by Salt.
+NOTE: every operation issued by the user while the minion is in the blackout will still be scheduled and subsequently fail when picked up by Salt.

 ### Step 2: allowed list of arguments